v-studios/web-mp-upload-with-sts-creds/README.rst

 We may also need to calculate AWS V4 crypto signatures, which we could implement as a Lambda.

+2020-09-15 We should be able to do this now directly with the AWS SDK for Javascript.

 Infrastructures as Code
 -----------------------